pallets/flask/docs/patterns/distribute.rst

   this system is the entry point support which allows one package to declare an "entry point" that another package can hook into to extend the other package.
-- **installation manager**: :command:`easy_install`, which comes with setuptools can install other libraries for you.
-You can also use :command:`pip`_ which sooner or later will replace :command:`easy_install` which does more than just installing packages for you.
+- **installation manager**: :command:`pip` can install other libraries for you.

+If you have Python 2 (>=2.7.9) or Python 3 (>=3.4) installed from python.org,
+you will already have pip and setuptools on your system.
+Otherwise, you will need to install them yourself.

 Flask itself, and all the libraries you can find on PyPI are distributed with either setuptools or distutils.